The Dan Le Batard Show with Stugotz

-The Dan Le Batard Show with Stugotz is a syndicated sports talk show hosted by Dan Le Batard and Jon "Stugotz" Weiner broadcast out of Miami.
+The Dan Le Batard Show is a syndicated sports talk show hosted by Dan Le Batard broadcast out of Miami.
 It was also carried on many ESPN Radio Network affiliates nationwide and simulcast nationally on various ESPN platforms until the show's departure from ESPN in January 2021.
 The show currently airs on Peacock and the NBC Sports FAST channel.

 The show features commentary on the day's sports news, perspective on other news stories, interviews with sports analysts and athletes, as well as pop culture.
 The hosts are known for their self-deprecating humor, which carries over through running jokes.